 - Regular funding valuations valuations will be carried out at least every 3 years so, if experience is worse than assumed, this can be addressed at the valuation.
 If there is a deficit in either or both schemes at a valuation (or, the past service funding ratio is less than 95%, if it has been agreed that the funding corridor applies at a valuation) then this will be addressed through a reduction to future benefit increases provided by the relevant scheme (unless, exceptionally, the Committee of Management and the Chief Minister agree otherwise).
 If additional contributions are required to meet a deficit in either or both schemes based on the minimum annual benefit increases then the annual contributions required to meet the relevant deficit(s) will be advised by the Actuary and agreed by the Committee of Management and the Chief Minister, subject to the employer contribution cost cap.
-If necessary (to comply with the contribution cost caps), future accrual of benefits in the Career Average Scheme will be cut back. - Assumption setting A robust process for determining valuation assumptions, including consultation with the Chief Statistician, Statistics Jersey, regarding Jersey inflation index calculation methodology, helps mitigate investment and inflation risks but the key risk remains that actual experience may be worse than assumed so regular monitoring is important.
-Longevity risk is mitigated by the use of mortality assumptions which reflect Scheme experience and an allowance for future improvements in mortality rates based on current views at the valuation date. - Regular monitoring of the funding position the funding position is monitored regularly and considered at quarterly meetings of the Committee of Management.
+If necessary (to comply with the contribution cost caps), future accrual of benefits in the Career Average Scheme will be cut back. - Assumption setting A robust process for determining valuation assumptions, including consultation with the Jersey Economic Adviser and Statistician regarding Jersey inflation and pay increases, helps mitigate investment and inflation risks but the key risk remains that actual experience may be worse than assumed so regular monitoring is important.
+Longevity risk is mitigated by the use of mortality assumptions which reflect Scheme experience and an allowance for future improvements in mortality rates based on current views at the valuation date.
+Longevity swaps may be used in future where considered appropriate. - Regular monitoring of the funding position the funding position is monitored regularly and considered at quarterly meetings of the Committee of Management.
 Actions that might be taken include bringing forward a valuation (if the position is significantly worse than expected) or reducing the risk inherent in the current investment strategy (if the position is significantly better than expected). - Regular review of investment strategy A review of the investment strategy for each scheme is carried out at least every 3 years.
-The reviews will ensure that that risk inherent in the investment strategy continues to be appropriate given the maturity and funding position of the schemes at that time. - Monitoring investment performance the overall investment performance of the schemes, and performance of individual investment managers, is monitored regularly and considered at quarterly meetings of the investment subcommittee and the full Committee of Management.
+The reviews will ensure that all risk including environmental, social and corporate governance risk inherent in the investment strategy continues to be appropriate given the maturity and funding position of the schemes at that time. - Monitoring investment performance the overall investment performance of the schemes, and performance of individual investment managers, is monitored regularly and considered at quarterly meetings of the investment subcommittee and the full Committee of Management.
 Actions that might be taken include changes to the investment strategy or changes to individual investment managers.